 - Timeline with milestones and deadlines

-Upon approval, the Department Chairperson will add a section of MGMT or ACCT 499 to the schedule for you (if one does not exist already), and you will register for it.
+Upon approval, the Department Chairperson will add a section of BUS or ACCT 499 to the schedule for you (if one does not exist already), and you will register for it.
 The course will be added after the items in #3 are completed and approved by the faculty sponsor and department chair.
 Note that expectations for your Undergraduate Research Project are linked to the number of credit hours for which you have registered.
 See below as a guide to project expectations based upon credit hours:

-- 3-Credit Hours: (minimum requirement to fulfill the experiential learning requirement for the management major): A meta analysis, with model-building and proposition/hypotheses formation and/or a problem statement or research question, a literature search, some data collection and analysis
+- 3-Credit Hours: (minimum requirement to fulfill the experiential learning requirement for the business major): A meta analysis, with model-building and proposition/hypotheses formation and/or a problem statement or research question, a literature search, some data collection and analysis

 - 2-Credit Hours: A literature review with a significant number of peer-reviewed articles (as determined in collaboration with the faculty advisor), a well-organized paper complete with tables showing dependent / independent variables and descriptions as well as implications and directions for future research.

 - 1-Credit Hour: Building off an existing course by doing a field study, such as interviews and/or observations, with summary, analysis, interpretations such as strengths, weaknesses and recommendations.